-Native speakers of a language other than English who wish to take classes in that language may enroll without special permission in any 400-level course, or in any 300-level course which emphasizes literary or cultural topics.
-Incoming students whose native language (as indicated on their TOEFL exam) is one offered at UND should consult the Director of the Language Laboratory (M-306) about automatic waiver of the language placement examination.
+Native speakers of a language other than English who wish to take classes in that language may enroll without special permission in any 400-level course, or in any 300-level course that emphasizes literary or cultural topics.
+Incoming students whose native language (as indicated on their TOEFL exam) is one offered at UND should consult the Chair of the Department of Modern & Classical Languages & Literature about an automatic waiver of the language placement examination.